 About

 After being inspired by her family dog Lyanna the Australian Shepherd (who experienced lots of reactivity and fear/anxiety related behaviors,) Maritza started her training journey as a group class trainer, but later decided to move towards private coaching where she could devote her time to each dog’s special needs and unique traits.
 After volunteering at her local animal shelter as well, she realized the importance of building foundations and a safe environment for dogs who have behavioral issues, and how every dog deserves to live a happy, stress free life.
-She then pursued her CPDT-KA (Certified Professional Dog Trainer, Knowledge Assessed) certification through CCPDT, as well as her Fear Free Certification.
-She also just achieved her Certified Dog Behavior Consultant (CDBC) certification through the International Association of Animal Consultants, (IAABC) a prestigious organization dedicated to helping dogs with behavioral concerns.
+She started West Coast Canine Connections, and then pursued her CPDT-KA (Certified Professional Dog Trainer, Knowledge Assessed) certification through CCPDT, as well as her Fear Free Certification.
+She also achieved her Certified Dog Behavior Consultant (CDBC) certification through the International Association of Animal Consultants, (IAABC) a prestigious organization dedicated to helping dogs with behavioral concerns.

 FAQs